What is a flood?

 Unincorporated Big Horn County participates in the NFIP, a program that provides means for property owners to financially protect themselves from flood risks.
 If you are a homeowner, renter, or business owner in unincorporated Big Horn County, flood insurance coverage options from the NFIP are available to you whether your property lies within a flood hazard area or not.

 Several towns within Big Horn County also participate in the NFIP: Basin, Greybull, Lovell and Manderson.
-However, the towns of Byron and Cowley do not participate in the NFIP.
+However, the towns of Burlington, Byron, Cowley, Deaver and Frannie do not participate in the NFIP.